moosylog/galactic/README.md

 - **The Split Drop-Off:** Transition logs and community surveys (extensively documented across *r/ErgoMechKeyboards* and Monkeytype progression charts) show users experience a brutal 30% to 50% drop in typing speed when switching to a split, columnar board.
 Standard practice doesn't isolate the hands to fix this.
 - **Visual Dependency:** Staring at your hands or a static screen prevents "blind" tactile mastery, capping your reaction speed and causing panic under cognitive load.
-- **Neurological Cross-Talk:** Traditional flat keyboards allow hands to cheat and cross the midline.
-Split boards require strict left/right separation, which rote repetition fails to enforce under pressure.
+- **Neurological Cross-Talk & Ulnar Deviation:** Traditional flat staggered keyboards allow hands to "cheat" and cross the midline, causing wrist-twisting (ulnar deviation).
+Split boards require strict left/right separation.
+Rote repetition fails to enforce this physical boundary, meaning your brain panics when the "cheat" is removed.

 ---